T. Aliba Imti: Early life and family

-Aliba was born on 27 September 1919 at Impur Mission Centre as the second eldest son of Imlilepden and Amakjungla of Longjang village in the present-day Mokokchung district.
-His parents belonged to the Ao Naga community.
-Imlilepden was a teacher at the Impur Mission School, and later, a pastor.
-Aliba did his early studies at the mission school, and later, graduated from Shillong Government School in first division.
-He joined St. Edmund's College and completed his BA (hons.) in History in 1946.
-He was the first graduate from his village, and only the sixth from the Naga community then.
+Aliba was born on 27 September 1918 at the Impur Mission Centre.
+He was the second eldest son of Imtilepden, a teacher the Impur Mission School who later became a pastor, and Amakjungla; both from Longjang village, Naga Hills District, British India, in the present-day Mokokchung district.

+Aliba did his early studies at the mission school, and later, matriculated from Shillong Government School in first division.
+He joined St. Edmund's College in Shillong and completed his B.A.
+(Hons.) from University of Calcutta in 1946.